Whisper of Yum

 Ingredients You Will Need

 Making beer battered fish requires only a handful of ingredients-most of which are seasonings-and is a lot easier to whip up than you think.
+This section details what you will need to make this recipe, the use of each ingredient, and substitution options.
+For the exact measurements, see the recipe card below.

 Now let’s talk about the crispy batter for the fish.
 The secret to getting light and crispy fried fish is the addition of baking powder.